fbtrack

 Make it easier for tenants to keep pets, subject to landlord approval

 The proposed legislation dictates that landlords must consider and cannot unreasonably refuse a tenant having a pet in their rental property.
-However, landlords can request insurance to cover any potential damage a pet might create.

 Introduce a Decent Homes Standard

-The Bill will introduce a Decent Homes Standard for the private rental sector in a bid to reduce the number of poor quality rental homes being provided for tenants.
-Under new legislation, all privately rented properties will need to be safe, secure and hazard free.
+The Bill will introduce a Decent Homes Standard for the private rental sector in a bid to reduce the number of poor-quality rental homes being provided for tenants.
+Under new legislation, all privately rented properties will need to be safe, secure and hazard-free.

 Apply Awaab’s Law to the private rental sector